War’s Legacy: A Review Of The Island Of Missing Trees

 My Review

 This was a beautifully relatable book for me.
-Cyprus used to be a British colony, but when the British left, they left chaos behind with conflicts between the local Greeks and Turks – similar to what happened in India/Pakistan in 1947.
+Cyprus used to be a British colony, but when the British left, they left chaos behind with conflicts between the local Greeks and Turks – similar to what happened in India and Pakistan in 1947.

-This history (which I was completely unaware of) forms the background to a forbidden love story – between a Greek boy Kostas and a Turkish girl Defne and the long-term consequences of that love.
+This history (which I was completely unaware of) forms the background to a forbidden love story about a Greek boy, Kostas, and a Turkish girl, Defne, and the long-term consequences of that love.

-How this book is different from most such love stories is the way it’s narrated.
-There are two narrators – one is the daughter of that couple, and another one is a fig tree.
+This book is different from most such love stories because of the way it’s narrated.
+There are two narrators—one is the daughter of that couple, and another is a fig tree.
 Yes, this is probably the only book I have read from the POV of a tree.

 It was an odd reading experience at first, and it took me a little time to get used to it – especially since the fig tree also appears to be in love with Kostas.
 I wasn’t quite sure about the tree’s narration at first, but I realized later that it was a way to give us a larger perspective on history than individual characters can.
 Because of its long life span, the tree can narrate parts of the story that the individuals cannot.
 Eventually, the tree’s narration became my favorite part of the book.

 This book takes a little concentration and patience.
-While I am quick to love magical realism in stories, I think the approach here was a little ham-handed.
-The love story was also very clichéd Romeo and Juliet style, which didn’t blossom into a mature love.
+While I quickly love magical realism in stories, I think the approach here was a little ham-handed.
+The love story was also clichéd Romeo and Juliet style, which didn’t blossom into a mature love.

 What I liked the best was the haunting background to their love – the excellent nature writing, the concept of generational trauma, and the country’s tragic history.